dbgate/dbgate/README.md

 [![dbgate](https://snapcraft.io/dbgate/trending.svg?name=0)](https://snapcraft.io/dbgate)
 [![styled with prettier](https://img.shields.io/badge/styled_with-prettier-ff69b4.svg)](https://github.com/prettier/prettier)

-# DbGate - database manager
+# DbGate

-DbGate is modern, fast and easy to use (no)SQL database client.
+DbGate is cross-platform (no)SQL database client.
 It's focused on effective work with data, it offers advanced filtering or seamless work with relationships.
 But also it has some more compelling features like schema compare, visual query designer or batch export and import.

-Learn more about DbGate features at the [DbGate website](https://dbgate.org/), or try it in online [demo application](https://demo.dbgate.org)
+Learn more about DbGate features at the [DbGate website](https://dbgate.org/), or try our online [demo application](https://demo.dbgate.org)

 <!--
 * Try it online - [demo.dbgate.org](https://demo.dbgate.org) - online demo application